Thule Versant 60 Review

 The one complaint we had was in the waist belt adjustment, which was a little challenging to figure out.
 The adjustments are bulky and complicated, with many overlapping layers of fabric and Velcro.
 Once the pack has been adjusted to fit your body, you hopefully won't have to revisit this feature, which makes it less of a hassle.

 We did appreciate the Versant's removable lid, which certainly has its benefits when traveling.
 The Versant also offers several compression straps to adjust for different loads as well as to keep gear neat and tight when it's attached to the exterior of the pack.

 For $260, the Thule Versant is average regarding price.
 Most packs in this review fall between $240 and $300.
 This model provides exceptional value, especially when you consider the pack's versatility and durability.
 If you're looking for a pack to suit your needs for multiple situations, and one that will last a long time, the Versant is a great option.
-As a pack that can be used for traveling, backpacking, and even day use, the Versant is a pack with outstanding value.
+As a pack that can be suited for traveling, backpacking, and even day use, the Versant has outstanding value.

 As a company known bike racks and roof-top cargo boxes, we were very curious to see how Thule's packs stood up to long-time backpack companies like Osprey and Gregory.
 After a few trips out with the Thule Versant, we were impressed.
 The pack is comfortable and carries well with the thoughtful design and durability that one might expect from this well-known cargo company.
 For backpacking and traveling alike, the Versant was a great companion.